Ramos reveals secrets to his success at Real Madrid | Goal.com

 Real Madrid currently sit two points behind Barcelona in the race for the 2019-20 title heading into the weekend's fixture and Ramos insists he and his club-mates are focused on the job in hand.

-"The secret is hard work," Ramos said when questioned on his success in Madrid.
+"The secret is hard work," Ramos told La Liga when questioned on his success in Madrid.
 "It's dedication and not losing focus or ambition.
 That’s fundamental.

 "It’s tough, but if you can reset yourself every season to keep fighting, win trophies and to keep up that attitude of wanting to win new titles, that’s really important.
 Looking after myself and keeping in the best shape possible is always at the forefront of my mind.